SandunLB/Inventory_Management_Webapp/README.md

 - **Backend:**
   - PHP: For server-side scripting and handling requests.
 - **Database:**
-  - MySQL: For storing and managing inventory data.
+  - MySQL: For storing and managing inventory data